TCornulier/Useful-info/Stats_Training_Courses/AppliedBayesModelling_for_biologists.md

 * There is a good one for population ecologists (by Kery and Schaub) which I believe will run in Argentina next - check their website or phidot.org.

+* 2-days Introduction to Bayesian statistics using BUGS: https://www.mrc-bsu.cam.ac.uk/training/short-courses/bayescourse/

-* This last one is coming very soon, and hopefully will repeat: https://events.rss.org.uk/rss/frontend/reg/thome.csp?pageID=74585&eventID=241&language=1&CSPCHD=000001000000vjOeTW6QwH8e0KfaDh0IwWEjM8Q0HVUiAU5zkW.
+* This last one is gone, but hopefully will repeat: https://events.rss.org.uk/rss/frontend/reg/thome.csp?pageID=74585&eventID=241&language=1&CSPCHD=000001000000vjOeTW6QwH8e0KfaDh0IwWEjM8Q0HVUiAU5zkW.
 Even though it says “intermediate”, it looks like the right level for a newcomer to Bayesian stats, based on the listed contents.
 Sounds like they mean more like “intermediate stats level” rather than “intermediate Bayesian statistics”, so I expect it should suit students who regularly work with R and understand the basics of GLMs or MEM, for example.
 Contact them if unsure!

 ## Online courses: